123jk's Archlinux guide

 NetworkManager,dhcpcd(+wpa_supplicant),netctl) - A console text editor - A lot of choices but some popular ones include

-nano,vim&emacs - If you want to use the AUR then get both
+nano,vim&emacs - If you want to use the AUR then make sure you get

 flatpakto it